quora

 Now everything is ready to make a request to receive dialogs from the server.
 Let’s do that!

-Let’s run the application and pay attention to the logs that Quickblox iOS SDK displays.
+Let’s run the application and pay attention to the logs that QuickBlox iOS SDK displays.

-IMHO, in this case it is better to use an image, since this is not code, these are XCode logs that show a request to the server to get a dialog.
+Below are XCode logs that show a request to the server to get a dialog.

 Xcode logs